What is Package Design Testing?

 5. Make faster decisions

-Saving money and time means that you can streamline your innovation process.
 With data to back up your decision-making, you will know that you’re on the right track.
 This benefit is particularly important for anyone working in a fast-moving industry that needs to stay on top of consumer trends.

-6. Test design options in a contextual and relevant way
+6. Test in a realistic context

 When using research platforms to test ideas, you are often left wondering, what exactly do people like about the packaging and how do I know what a good result actually is?